MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/office/bulk-add-modify-work-items-excel.md

 	If the **Add Tree Level** is disabled, you're working from a query list.
 To convert your list to a tree list, you must first [reconfigure your list](#reconfigure-list) to an input list.

 1. Choose the link type to use when adding work items to a hierarchy, and then choose **Convert**.
 The most usual choice is **Parent-Child**.
 You can only select from tree topology link types.
-To learn more, see [Link type topologies and restrictions](/previous-versions/azure/devops/reference/xml/link-type-element-reference#topology).
+For more information, see [Link type topologies and restrictions](/previous-versions/azure/devops/reference/xml/link-type-element-reference#topology).

 	> [!div class="mx-imgBorder"]
 	> ![Convert to Tree List dialog](media/excel/convert-tree.png)